isemenkov/libpascurl/README.md

 [THTTPSession](https://github.com/isemenkov/libpascurl/blob/master/source/http/session/curl.http.session.pas) and [THTTPResponse](https://github.com/isemenkov/libpascurl/blob/master/source/http/response/curl.http.response.pas) classes implements wrapper about HTTP(S) protocol.
 This classes extends the functionality of base classes and provided new one that is specific only to this protocol.

-This wrapper used the next main modules:
+This wrapper used or extends the next main modules:
 Session modules | Response modules
 ----------------|:-----------------
 :heavy_check_mark: TModuleDNS | :heavy_check_mark: TModuleContent